Reading's DIGITAL Revolution

 Digital Britain: The Road from Reading

-Digital Britain: The Road from Reading takes a tour of the locations across the UK that - from humble origins in Reading – were to play such a vital part in establishing Britain as DEC’s most successful national operation; leading to it becoming the world’s second largest computer company, after IBM.
+Digital Britain: The Road from Reading took a tour of the locations across the UK that - from humble origins in Reading – were to play such a vital part in establishing Britain as DEC’s most successful national operation; leading to it becoming the world’s second largest computer company, after IBM.

 For more details of opening times and to plan your visit follow this link to the National Museum of Computing’s website www.tnmoc.org.uk